For the Employer

 - reasonable grounds must be formed in the course of the reporting member acting in their own professional capacity

-- an exception to the above exists in that there is no reporting obligation if the regulated member becomes aware of the sexual abuse and/or sexual misconduct as a result of providing professional services to the regulated member who discloses the conduct.
+- an exception to the above exists in that there is no reporting obligation if the regulated member becomes aware of the sexual abuse, sexual misconduct, or the procurement or performance of female genital mutilation, as a result of providing professional services to the regulated member who discloses the conduct.

 If you have any questions about your reporting obligations, please review the Practice Guideline for Mandatory Reporting or contact the College at 780.429.2330 or 1.844.380.1711 or via email email@example.com.